rrrutledge/talks/2020/t-mobile-meetup/outline.md

    * Wait it out, Work Around, and Escalate are antipatterns in a situation that needs InnerSource.
    * Use these key terms when describing InnerSource: Guest, Host, Contributor, Product Owner, Trusted Committer.
    * The InnerSource Commons and InnerSource Learning Path support industry learning and sharing on InnerSource.

-# Raw Notes

-* This process we call InnerSource.

-* Tell my own story (make it personal)
-  * We will support you above and beyond what we're otherwise doing.
-  * Community vs core team roadmap.
-  * The core team was always there to support the community of interest.
-  * I wouldn't have done it any other way.
-* My own story hits these points:
-  * More nimble in responding to the needs of the business (the centrally-managed process couldn't keep up)
-    * Actually got a team.
-    * Building EC2 and _Lambda_.
-  * We got things done via InnerSource rather than dependency mapping.
-* Since then we've worked to formalize what we're doing.
-* Responsibilities of core team to support the community.
-* How to make it relevant to a team running a platform as well as a team consuming a platform?
-  * Team consuming the platform:
-    * Going to do the work anyway.
-    * Don't have to maintain it.
-* Talk about dividing it up into tickets - The work and then the time we all will spend supporting the work.
-* Scaled, top-down planning processes tend to make sure that coupled parts of the business are together.
-There's nothing to make sure that coupled parts of the tech stack are together.
-* It takes a whole lot of planning and overhead-y people in order to work out the business couplings.
-Let's assume that we will never have that around tech.
-You can around the production of the tech but the usage of the tech, how do you make sure that in a one-to-many relationship that the needs of the many are filled.
-We're doing it with these traditional "give"s and "get"s, but that was meant for a one-to-one or one-to-few relationship whereas we now have a one-to-many relationship.
-* The way to run a one-to-many relationship is in a marketplace.
-* You are going to run into this.
-* Explain the actual roles.
-* This is a culture change.
-* Have to value the whole-company time.
-* Have to take into account the ongoing cost of maintenance.
-* The InnerSource learning path is a resource to help.
-* Stay in touch with the #innersourcecommons.
-* Conclusion